pwa-builder/pwabuilder-blog/src/posts/pwa-inking.md

 A screenshot of the pwa-inking component without a toolbar.

-Some advanced users might want to implement their own toolbar or control the canvas purely through JavaScript, so the inking-canvas can also be used alone and controlled via its [APIs](https://github.com/pwa-builder/pwa-inking/#inking-canvas):
+Some advanced users might want to implement their own toolbar or control the canvas purely through JavaScript, so the inking-canvas can also be used alone and controlled via [the components exposed API](https://github.com/pwa-builder/pwa-inking/#inking-canvas):

 [Try the component without a toolbar live!](https://pwa-inking-canvas-only.glitch.me/) | [See the code for the component without a toolbar](https://glitch.com/edit/#!/pwa-inking-canvas-only?path=index.html%3A20%3A41)